Galarzaa90/NabBot/docs/commands/tibia.md

 # Tibia commands

-Commands related to Tibia, specially commands related to tibia.com
+Commands related to Tibia, gathered from information present in Tibia.com

 !!! info
     Parameters are enclosed with `< >`.